mostlydata/mostlydata.github.io/about.md

 ### More Information

 Interested in Data Science and Use of the same in Economics.
-Works with R, Stata, Matlab.
+Works with R, Stata, Matlab, Python.

 ### Contact me